Rickyisms and Language

 Ricky is trying to project his own language through mimicry and sound.
 Frustration is now “frostrated,” caterpillar is “canterpiller,” the psychological is “pikecological,” and so on.
-Even through cultural sayings and popular culture references, he mixes them up.
+Even though cultural sayings and popular culture references, he mixes them up.
 Catch-22 is “Catch 23,” and Indiana Jones is “Indianapolis Jones.”
 And Ricky constructs new verbs for the words he can’t remember.

 We may laugh and ridicule Ricky’s stupidity, but taking a closer look, we also understand how language is constructed and put into application.

-Ricky want’s to say he think’s differently, but does not have the intelligence level to express himself in that way.
+Ricky wants to say he thinks differently but does not have the intelligence level to express himself in that way.
 He is not aware of logic or sequence, but aware of simple pleasures and casual communication.
 He knows something bad is happening, but has to make up surrogate words, or words he knows by association, as an explanation.

 We must pick apart the ideological origins of words and the historical etymology of Ricky’s logic, pronunciation, and word choice.
 How has popular culture influenced him?
-Why does he associate Indiana Jones to Indianapolis?
+Why does he associate Indiana Jones with Indianapolis?
 Why is fire “golfing?”
 What is a “search warranty” compared to Ricky’s other understanding of warranties?
 Why is it “supply and command” than “supply and demand?”
 Can we connect the word “demand” to a different logical outcome of Ricky’s understanding of the word?
 Why is it a “mating name” than a maiden name?
 Why does Ricky think that people “mate” when they change their name?

 Ricky, with enough intelligence and awareness, could be trying to explain something to us we don’t understand.
 However, we can also be doubting the author himself, and confront the poor language he is conveying.
-Enough outside criticism could actually help Ricky, as we are countering his ethics and translation.
+Enough outside criticism could help Ricky, as we are countering his ethics and translation.
 In other words, while we may find it hilarious Ricky is so dumb and illiterate, we still deconstruct his language and find a greater truth about his culture, thought process, and abstractions about the world.

-This entire time, Ricky is actually referring to Racoons, and we didn’t even know it.
+This entire time, Ricky is referring to Racoons, and we didn’t even know it.
 He threw at us a story about “Rakeins.”
 Yet with enough clues and hints, this wasn’t the case.

 Is the change in rhetoric any different from the intelligence level of the author, or the author’s reliability?